ConnectedBradford/CY_FDM_DepartmentForEducation/README.md

 5,955,732 records

 The visit_occurence table contains Events where Persons engage with adult social care for a duration of time.
 They are often also referred to by OMOP as 'Encounters'.
-Visits are defined by a configuration of circumstances under which they occur, such as whether the patient comes into contact  with social care, the other way around, or the interaction is remote.
+Visits are defined by a configuration of circumstances under which they occur.
 All validated 'events' are stored in the visit_occurence table.

 ### Source tables in this dataset